 - a small inside stove and sink for times when we're stuck in bad weather and don't want to go anywhere

 - a toilet and shower.
-We generally use the campground's bathhouse, so it could be small.
+We were used to using the campground's bathhouse, so it could be small.
 We wanted something however that we could use if the bathhouse is nasty.
 However, now that we've gotten use to having our own, we rarely ever use public ones anymore.

 - enough inside height that we could stand up and walk around